orangedaisy/bshowco/_posts/2018-04-12-better-modifier-classes-with-css-custom-properties.md

 classes that override a specific set of properties, like their `background-color` or `font-size`:

-{% include embed-codepen.html slug-hash='YYpNrq' default-tabs='css,result'
+{% include "embed-codepen" slug-hash:'YYpNrq' default-tabs:'css,result'
-pen-title='bshow-better-modifier-classes--old' preview='true' %}
+pen-title:'bshow-better-modifier-classes--old' preview:'true' %}

 Sass gives us the ability to DRY this up a little bit with lists, maps, and
 loops:

-{% include embed-codepen.html slug-hash='jYVyxp' default-tabs='css,result'
+{% include "embed-codepen" slug-hash:'jYVyxp' default-tabs:'css,result'
-pen-title='bshow-better-modifier-classes--scss-old' preview='true' %}
+pen-title:'bshow-better-modifier-classes--scss-old' preview:'true' %}

 In either case, we still have to explicitly type out all the properties we want to change.
 It feels clunky writing and rewriting `background-size`, etc. over